 There are two copies of the data form (a good copy and a rough copy).
-The "good" copy will be mailed to Birds Canada and therefore needs to be legible.
+The "good" copy (which is stapled to the survey form) will be scanned at Birds Canada and therefore needs to be legible.
 We have provided the rough copy so that you can use it on your survey without worrying about wrinkling or staining the good copy.
 When you complete the survey, please transcribe your data on to the good datasheet.
 If you decide to use the good copy on your route, please be careful with it!

-The broadcast CD/MP3 is about 13.5 minutes long.
+The broadcast CD/MP3 lasts approximately 9.5 minutes.
 It starts with a beep to indicate the start of the first silent listening period, which lasts one minute.
 Record all owls heard or seen.
 Another beep marks the end of the first silent listening minute.
 This is followed by a second silent listening minute.
 Record any new owls heard or seen during this second minute, as well as any owls from the first period that continue to call.
 Owls heard during these first two silent minutes are calling voluntarily, rather than in response to the playback.